marco-m/florist/README.md

 # 🌼 florist 🌺

-A bare-bones and opinionated Go module to create **non idempotent**, one-file-contains-everything installers/provisioners.
+A bare-bones and opinionated Go package to create **non idempotent**, one-file-contains-everything installers/provisioners.

 ## Status